Understanding Florida’s Sunbiz annual reports

 Amendments and corrections

-If you discover an error in your submitted report:
+If you discover an error after submitting:

-1. Identify the Error: Common mistakes include incorrect officer information or outdated addresses
+1. Identify the error: Common mistakes include incorrect officer information or outdated addresses.

 Common misconceptions about Sunbiz annual reports